tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Inside the `renounceCopyrightOwnership` function we emit the `OpenSource` event like this.

-On the last line inside the body of the `renounceCopyrightOwnership` function `emit` the Copyright event passing it the required parameters.
+On the last line inside the body of the `renounceCopyrightOwnership` function `emit` the copyright event, passing it the required parameters.

 ```Solidity
     function renounceCopyrightOwnership(uint copyright_id) public onlyCopyrightOwner(copyright_id) {